 11. Policy Adoption, Monitoring and Review

-This Policy was considered and adopted by the Governing Body in line with their overall duty to safeguard and promote the welfare of children as set out in the DfE guidance ‘Keeping Children Safe in Education’ March 2015 and duties as set out in the Counter Terrorism and Security Act 2015.
+This Policy was considered and adopted by the Governing Board in line with their overall duty to safeguard and promote the welfare of children as set out in the DfE guidance ‘Keeping Children Safe in Education’ March 2015 and duties as set out in the Counter Terrorism and Security Act 2015.